CenturyLinkCloud/PublicKB/Support/using-the-help-desk-web-ui.md

 <ul>
   <li>Must have a username and password for https://t3n.zendesk.com</li>
   <ul>
-    <li>Note that the first time you submit a ticket via email, you will get a <em>Welcome</em> response asking you to register. &nbsp;If you don't register you can use the forgot password workflow to reset your password via email.</li>
+    <li>Note that the first time you submit a ticket via email, you will get a <em>Welcome</em> response asking you to register.
+If you don't register you can use the forgot password workflow to reset your password via email.</li>
   </ul>
 </ul>
 <h3>Additional Resources</h3>